api3dao/old-api3-docs/airnode/2-7-config-json.md

 Airnode can be configured to work with multiple blockchain providers, types and networks.

-`providerAdminForRecordCreation` - the master address that is used to update endpoint authorizers.
+`providerAdminForRecordCreation` - the master address that will be authorized to update the authorizers of the provider's endpoints.
 Note that the node only uses this while creating the provider record.
 Changing this after the provider record is created will not have any effect.